 - contributing legal services to the Francophone community, in the language to which they are entitled;

 - contributing to the administration of justice in both official languages; and

 - becoming part of a network of 1,000 alumni of the uOttawa French Common Law Program who share this unique training, recognized for its excellence in Canada and around the world.

-The CCLF will be open to students entering their first year of studies in the University of Saskatchewan JD program.
+Application to the CCLF is open to students entering their first year of studies in the University of Saskatchewan JD program.
 Students who successfully complete the program will have "French Common Law Option" included on their JD degree parchment.

 For more information on this unique program, please contact the College of Law's admissions officer at firstname.lastname@example.org or Professor Caroline Magnan, Director, CCLF Program, at email@example.com.

 The combined BComm/JD program allows students to obtain both the commerce and law degrees in six years rather than the seven years needed to complete the degrees separately.
 This program works well for those students who are majoring in areas of the Commerce program that require 18 credit units for completion.
 Students in a major requiring more than 18 credit units (Accounting, Finance, Human Resources, Marketing, Management, and Supply Chain Management) should consult a program advisor.
 Students initially apply to the Edwards School of Business and spend three years completing the core and major classes.
 Once a student has gained admission to the College of Law, they complete the regular three-year JD program.
 Students receive their BComm after successful completion of two years in law.
 For information on this program, please contact the Edwards School of Business.